icyphox/site/pages/blog/ru-vs-gb.md

 - OPCW facilities receive an email from Spiez inviting them to a conference.
 - The conference itself is real, and has been organized before.
-- The email however, was not -- attached was a Word document containing malware.
+- The email however, was not---attached was a Word document containing malware.
 - Also seen were inconsistencies in the email formatting, from what was normal.